About this course

 This practical programme has been run successfully for many years for the Association of Anaesthetist by Coaching and Mentoring Consultants, an established provider of Mentoring Training in the NHS.

-The online programme retains the distinctive elements which have made the face-to-face programme such a powerful learning experience.
+The hybrid programme retains the distinctive elements which have made the in-person programme such a powerful learning experience.
 Also allowing for you to meet face-to-face on the final day for the networking and personalised feel that may not be possible online.

 The programme develops mentoring skills which can be used both in formal mentoring and also in a range of leadership and clinical situations with staff, colleagues and patients.
 It aims to develop participants’ abilities to enable others rather than prescribe solutions.
 Developing these skills can be both challenging and rewarding for those whose professional culture is that of expert helping.